 Blogger events (including producer visits)

 In 2015, REWE Group set up a strategic partnership with the environmental group Naturschutzbund Deutschland e.V.
 (NABU).
 In doing so, it intensified a working relationship initiated in 2009.
-As a result of the change, the two parties’ joint project work on biodiversity from the cooperation on PRO PLANET has been expanded to specific areas of cooperation, including protection of the seas, packaging, protection of forests, paper, conservation of resources and the fostering of biological diversity.
+As a result of the change, the two parties’ joint project work has been expanded to specific areas of cooperation, including protection of the seas, plastic bags, protection of forests, paper, conservation of resources and the fostering of biological diversity.
 In working groups and strategy workshops, NABU and REWE Group develop roadmaps leading to the achievement of jointly defined sustainability goals.
-A key aspect of the partnership is a constructive, but critical discussion that is conducted both on the work level and between the Management Board and CEO of REWE Group and the president of NABU.
-As a result of these discussions, NABU has become both an important initiator for the advancement of the sustainability strategy and a long-time partner in the implementation of projects.
+A key aspect of the partnership is a constructive, but critical discussion that is conducted both on the work level and between the CEO of REWE Group and the president of NABU.
+As a result of these discussions, NABU has become an important initiator for the advancement of the sustainability strategy.

-The sales lines conduct communications with customers by doing such things as discussing sustainability in weekly fliers, in travel brochures, on their websites, in their stores and during Sustainability Weeks.
-The Sustainability Weeks are held annually and raise consumers’ awareness of more environmentally and socially acceptable products through individual measures (for more information, see the Promoting sustainable consumption section).
+The sales lines conduct communications with customers by doing such things as discussing sustainability in weekly ﬂiers, on their websites and during Sustainability Weeks.
+The Sustainability Weeks are held annually and raise consumers’ awareness of more environmentally and socially acceptable products through individual measures.

-In addition, employees are informed, sensitised and inspired in regard to this issue.
+In addition, all employees are informed, sensitised and inspired in regard to this issue.
 And there is a clear reason for this: Employees are the interface to customers and suppliers.
-They are an important contact for sustainability issues and a significant factor in the differentiation towards competitors.
+They are an important contact for sustainability issues and a key factor in the differentiation towards competitors.
 To bolster this effort, the concept of sustainability ambassadors was developed.
-The aim is for the ambassadors to communicate sustainability issues in stores, develop their own ideas and get customers and other employees interested in sustainability.
-As part of their task, they answer questions raised by customers and colleagues and can demonstrate in the stores that sustainability is sensible and something positive.
+The aim is for the ambassadors to communicate sustainability issues in stores, develop their own ideas and get customers and other employees interested in the topic.
+As part of their task, ambassadors answer questions raised by customers and colleagues and can demonstrate in the stores that sustainability is sensible and something positive.